It may be the Sunshine State, but it rains in Florida every now and then. It’s a little humid sometimes too…

 I stuck with Drylok, but you certainly don’t have to.

-There are many options at your local Lowe’s or Home Depot, and they’re all pretty much the same as long as it’s designed for use on concrete.
+There are many options at your local Lowe’s or Home Depot, and they’re all the same as long as it’s designed for use on concrete.

-If the gap is more than a centimeter deep, you’ll want to fill the crack in stages and let it dry in between.
+If the gap is over a centimeter deep, you’ll want to fill the crack in stages and let it dry.

 For a smooth finish, use some sandpaper to take off the excess.
 I skipped this step since I would put the frame and drywall on top of it.